 - Pain and suffering, emotional distress, or loss of enjoyment of life.

-Be aware: how much money you have the right to recover and how much money you actually can recover might differ, even despite your best efforts.
+Be aware: the amount of money you have the right to recover and how much you can actually recover might differ, even despite your best efforts.
 You could sue someone for $10 million, but if they only have $100,000 in insurance coverage or assets to pay you with, that might limit how much you can get from your accident claim.
-This is why you need an experienced personal injury lawyer who knows how to find every potential source of payment to you, to close the gap as much as possible between what you should and can receive.
+This is why you need an experienced personal injury lawyer who knows how to find every potential payment source to close the gap as much as possible between what you should and can receive.

 Who can I sue for damages after a car accident?

 Again, it all depends on what happened.
-In the majority of Katy-area car accidents, a vehicle driver is at least partially at-fault.
+In most Katy-area car accidents, a negligent vehicle driver is at least partially at-fault.
 In those cases, crash victims like you usually have legal rights to hold that negligent driver accountable.
 Victims usually recover damages from that driver’s auto liability insurance coverage.

 However, drivers do not account for all of the parties who might have liability to you for your injuries and losses - not by a long shot!

 A skilled Katy car accident lawyer knows to look for a variety of other individuals and organizations who might owe you damages, including: